sphinx-doc/sphinx/doc/usage/domains/python.rst

    .. rst:directive:option:: synopsis: purpose
       :type: text

-      Consist of one sentence describing the module's purpose -- it is currently only used in the Global Module Index.
+      Consists of one sentence describing the module's purpose -- it is currently only used in the Global Module Index.

    .. rst:directive:option:: deprecated